Pandaura/PTS-Team/README.md

 Python Plex Library - own version with scraping using dialogue
 Spelling/typos/general script tidy up
 Refresh
-Ouroboros -- It's no longer in development https://github.com/pyouroboros/ouroboros
+Ouroboros -- It's no longer in development so why use it https://github.com/pyouroboros/ouroboros
-Core Apps - Update
+Core Apps - Update the list of Core apps
-Community Apps - Update
+Community Apps - Update the list of Community apps

 _**Table of Contents**_